 - Dark Tea: 100%

-It is an infographic below about how the color of these six types of Chinese tea varies as the degree of fermentation deepens.
+It is an infographic below about how the color of these six types of Chinese tea changes as the degree of fermentation deepens.